daviegourevitch/Pandemic_Deep-Virus/README.md

 # Pandemic_Deep-Virus
-A FullScript AI for playing Pandemic
+A TensorFlow AI for playing Pandemic